Leave Figma bros alone

 3 min read

-Last week, thousands of designers, developers, and product managers got together at Config — Figma’s annual conference.
+Last week, thousands of designers, developers, and product managers gathered at Config — Figma’s annual conference.
 For the first time ever, it was hosted in person in San Francisco, though many also joined virtually to watch the stream from around the world.

 “Well, actually…”